pybind/pybind11/docs/advanced/functions.rst

 index ``2``.
 Arbitrarily many call policies can be specified.
 When a ``Nurse`` with value ``None`` is detected at runtime, the call policy does nothing.

-This feature internally relies on the ability to create a *weak reference* to the nurse object, which is permitted by all classes exposed via pybind11.
-When the nurse object does not support weak references, an exception will be thrown.
+When the nurse is not a pybind11-registered type, the implementation internally relies on the ability to create a *weak reference* to the nurse object.
+When the nurse object is not a pybind11-registered type and does not support weak references, an exception will be thrown.

 Consider the following example: here, the binding code for a list append operation ties the lifetime of the newly added element to the underlying